-Lavender Cookies were on my menu mind for quiet some time.
+Lavender Cookies were on my menu in mind for quite some time.
 Finally, I decided to put myself together and give it a try.
 The result, did not disappoint!
 These Lavender Cookies are so fresh and flavorful, because the lavender and lemon aroma is front and center here.
 I added some fresh lemon zest to the batter which added a nice doze of citrus to the floral lavender.

 The Lemon Lavender Cookies are soft and buttery and melt in your mouth.
 The cookies are covered in a refreshing lemon icing for the perfect summery finish.

 - Firstly, they are very easy to make.
-In addition, this classic cookie recipe will take the flavor to new level.
+In addition, this classic cookie recipe will take the flavor to a new level.